Natural Health Products

 Non-traditional solutions to help boost your health and wellness.

 Mugwort is a perennial plant originally from Europe, northern Africa, and Asia.
-It pollinates mainly from July to September, but it may flower year-round, depending on the climate.
-Mugwort pollen causes 10% to 14% of all pollen allergies in Europe.
 Traditionally, mugwort has been used to protect from fatigue, sunstroke, wild animals, and evil spirits.

-Mugwort is meant for oral use. aerialaerialplant parts appearing above ground parts of mugwort (i.e., dried leaf and stem) are used to prepare infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredients, tincturetincturea desired active ingredient that is extracted from alcoholic solutions, and fluid extractextractto get, separate, or isolate a desired active ingredient.
+Mugwort is meant for oral use.
+Aerial parts of mugwort (i.e., dried leaf and stem) are used to prepare infusions, tinctures, and fluid extract.
 Traditionally, 0.2 g to 2.4 g of dried aerial parts, 3 times per day was used in various preparations.
 The dose may vary in individuals.
 For long-term use, consult a health care provider.